MS and PhD in Plant Pathology

 As far as the selection process, there is usually a committee of faculty (and sometimes students or staff) that reviews your application materials.
 Also, individual faculty seeking graduate students will typically interact with applicants (via e-mail, webcam or in person) who might have suitable experience and interests for their programs.

 How much “weight” each facet of your application package counts for will vary program-by-program.
 But in general, you need to meet or exceed the minimum standards across the board.
-For example, in the case of the GRE, the higher your score, the more doors are open regarding University, College and Departmental fellowships and assistantships.
-But remember, the GRE scores are just one of the things the admission selection committee will take into consideration.
 Your experience, interests, statement of intent, academic record and letters of recommendation are all part of the application package.

 7) Explore funding and financial assistance.